Low Polynomial Exclusion of Planar Graph Patterns: Excluding a graph of pathwidth at most 2 with a quadratic bound on treewidth

-\begin{proof} From Proposition~\ref{prosss}, every graph of pathwidth at most two on $r$ vertices is minor of~$\sg{r}$, so if we show that~$G$ contains~$\sg{h-1}$ as minor then it contains $H$ and we are done.
+\begin{proof} Let $G$, $H$ and $h$ be as in the statement of the Lemma.
+According to Lemma~\ref{l:pro}, every graph of pathwidth at most two on $n$ vertices is minor of~$\sg{n-1}$.
+Therefore in order to show that $G \lminor H$ it is enough to prove that $G \lminor \sg{h-1}$.
+This is what we will do.